 Don’t Look Now But Your AI Copy is Showing

-The speed at which technology is changing the way we communicate is startling.
-Just this week, another AI driven communication tool disrupted the globe and sent people flocking to use it.
-Small and solo business owners alike need fast and effective communication tools, but there is threat of driving people away without relationship driven communication.
+AI is changing how we communicate.
+Small and solo business owners need fast and effective communication tools, but without relational copy that sounds (and is) real, people are more likely to walk away than reach out.
 Regardless of the platform, there are telltale signs you are using AI to write your copy.
-Have you noticed them yet?

 Sign 1: Word repetition